yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 The densly populated YB-ESP32-S3-ETH board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH(YelloByte)/doc/YB-ESP32-S3-ETH_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are labeled on both sides of the board.

-If WiFi/BT is needed instead of or additionally to an Ethernet connection then an external 2.4GHz antenna can be connected to the onboard WROOM-1U module.
+If WiFi/BT is needed instead of or additionally to an Ethernet connection then the external 2.4GHz WLAN antenna can be connected to the onboard WROOM-1U module.
 The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).

 ### YB-ESP32-S3-ETH board features:
  - ESP32-S3-WROOM-1U-N8R8 module with 8MB Flash, 8MB PSRAM **or** ESP32-S3-WROOM-1U-N4 module with 4MB Flash